On Getting Out There – A Meditation

 A Tale of Mice and ‘Fir’ Trees

-Getting to Know Douglas-fir A veritable icon of West Coast life, Douglas-fir trees are ubiquitous throughout the coastal region.
-Beaten only by the Coast Redwoods for the title of World’s Tallest Trees, these ancient giants can grow to over 85 metres (278 feet) tall.
-That’s more than 25 stories high!
-The reason for the oddly … Continue reading
+A veritable icon of West Coast life, Douglas-fir trees are ubiquitous throughout the coastal region.
+Beaten only by the Coast Redwoods for the title of World's Tallest Trees, these ancient giants can grow to over 85 metres (278 feet) tall.
+That's more than 25 stories high!
+The reason for the oddly hyphenated common name of Douglas-fir is that these evergreen trees actually aren't fir trees at all.
+Their scientific name, Pseudotsuga menziesii, literally labels this tree species as a 'false' (pseudo) 'fir' (tsuga).
+Gotta love that Latin.

 Encountering the Ancient Trees of Avatar Grove